Elena-Rosa/coffee-lobby/README.md

 #### By: Elena Rosa

 ## Description
-This application for tracking coffee.
+This application is for tracking coffee.
 User can add, delete, edit, and sell.

 ## Technologies Used
 - React